When Motherhood Doesn't Feel Like You Thought It Would: Understanding Postpartum Depression in America

 These aren't substitutes for professional treatment, but they can support your healing:

-• Connect with Other Mothers: Online support groups, local mom groups, or PSI support meetings can provide invaluable peer support from women who truly understand.
+Connect with Other Mothers: Look into virtual support groups for postpartum depression, local mom groups, or PSI support meetings.
+These can provide invaluable peer support from women who truly understand what you're going through.

 Breaking the Silence: Your Story Matters